dolph/recipes/dessert/cookies.md

 Fold in chocolate by hand.

-> Cut this in half?
-Ashley can't taste the cookie itself.

-- 6 ounces (1 cup) semi-sweet chocolate chips
+- 115 grams (~4 ounces) semi-sweet chocolate chips

-Use a pair of spoons to portion out 25 grams at a time, form into rounds, and spread onto a baking sheet lined with parchment paper.
+Use a pair of spoons to portion out 35 grams at a time, form into rounds, and spread onto a baking sheet lined with parchment paper.

 Add a few flakes of finishing salt to each round.